ardimr/ardimr/README.md

 ## About Me

-- 🧑‍💻 Software engineer with 2 years of experience.
+- 🧑‍💻 Software engineer with 3 years of experience.
 - 🧠 I love crafting solutions that enable machines to see and understand the world.
 - 🌟 Always eager to learn and explore new technologies.
-- 💼 Currently working at CAD-IT Consultants (ASIA) as a Computer Vision Engineer.
+- 💼 Currently working at Samsung Research & Development Institute Indonesia as Software Engineer.
 - 🎓 Graduated with a degree in Electrical Engineering from Bandung Institure of Technology.

 ## Skills

-- **Web Development:** HTML5, CSS, Typescript, React, Golang, Python
+- **Web Development:** HTML5, CSS, Typescript, React, Golang, Python, Java
 - **Database:** MongoDB, PostgreSQL, Redis
 - **API Development:** RESTful, gRPC
 - **Computer Vision:** OpenCV, PyTorch, Image Processing